 On the 2nd 4th and 5th Sunday, a zoom only meeting will be held at 16:00.

-You are very welcome to join us from home on Zoom.
-Please click the button below if you would like to join us on your computer, tablet, smartphone, or over the phone.
+You are very welcome to join us in person or from home.
+Please click the button below for more details.

 Your First Quaker Meeting

 In silence, we seek and find spiritual nourishment and renewal.

 Quaker worship is a shared, mostly silent seeking of the inward Light.